 |View template||Explore template||Publish template||Administer template|

-Overwrite* allows a user to publish a flow and overwrite the published flow.
+Overwrite lets a user publish a flow and overwrite the published flow.

-Move allows a user to move content between projects.
+Move lets a user move content between projects.
 For more information, see Move content.

-Set Permissions allows a user to create permission rules for the content.
+Set Permissions lets a user create permission rules for the content.

 |Data Roles||View lets a user view data roles.||n/a||Overwrite lets a user publish data roles, overwrite published data roles, and edit published data roles' synonyms.|